Connect mind, body and soul on this awakening vacation

 Enjoy some of the best coffee in the world with the people who have made their livelihood perfecting it.
 Learn first hand from a coffee farmer how coffee is grown, processed, roasted and tasted.
 Cook a traditional meal with a local family, try your hand at backstrap weaving and dip your toes into what's been described by naturalist Alexander von Humboldt as "the most beautiful lake in the world."
 Practice yoga lake-side, ocean-side and in 200-year old colonial buildings.
 Surf the Pacific's rolling waves and meet farmers who advocate for food justice for their communities.

-Lindsey is a Yoga Alliance trained and licensed yoga instructor who will use the beauty of Guatemala as the serene backdrop for your daily mindfulness practice.
-Unroll your mats on a roof top overlooking the pillars and churches of colonial Antigua, test your balance among the bees and tropical fruit trees as we practice at Caoba Organic Farms, find new breath at Isla Verde’s eco-hostel overlooking Lake Atitlan, and ground yourself on the volcanic black sands of Guatemala’s Pacific Coast where sunrise yoga is accompanied by the calming sound of crashing waves.
+Unroll your yoga mat on a roof top overlooking the pillars and churches of colonial Antigua, test your balance among the bees and tropical fruit trees as we practice at Caoba Organic Farms, find new breath at Isla Verde’s eco-hostel overlooking Lake Atitlan, and ground yourself on the volcanic black sands of Guatemala’s Pacific Coast where sunrise yoga is accompanied by the calming sound of crashing waves.

 Allow yourself to be pampered, fed, educated, revitalized and awakened by the experiences that await you in Guatemala's eternal spring.